-Sometimes I have clients ask me for RAW images as output from a catalog photography project.
+Sometimes I have clients ask me for RAW images as output from a product photography project.
 This post is to explain the differences between the different file formats.
-Our output only includes JPG or PNG (if you need a transparent background) file formats.

 There is a lot of info on the web on the pros and cons of different image types so this post is only going to talk about it from the product photography perspective.

-For product photography, since the lighting is controlled in the studio, processing RAW files doesn’t add much value.
-JPEG files can be edited as well, just not as much as RAW.
-And that level of editing is sufficient.
-All photos on our site are taken in JPEG.
+For product photography, since the lighting is controlled in the studio, processing raw files doesn’t add much value.
+JPG files can be edited as well, just not as much as RAW.
+And that level of editing is sufficient for product work.

 What is it: JPEG is the web standard, mainly because it’s a compressed file, so it loads quickly on the web.
 The downside is that every time you tweak and save a jpeg, the quality deteriorates, because with each save, the file gets more and more compressed.
 However, if you’re using a tool like Photoshop, you can save the file in max resolution (this tells photoshop not to compress the file so the quality remains intact)